ProgrammerAL/Presentations-2024/denver-dev-day-may-2024/presentation.md

 # Config

+- Build in Config
   - YAML Files
   - Per Stack
   - Individual Key-Value pairs
     - Or objects
+- Or whatever you want*
+  - Custom code

 ---